 Can Medication Cause Panic Attacks?

 Autistic people tend to respond to medications differently, many times needing medication in much lower doses than what are usually prescribed.
 Some people may respond well to the use of medicine like Swiss CBD (or cbd suisse as they’d say in Switzerland), but I guess everyone’s different.
+Meanwhile, others opt to try things that are a little more potent and look towards medical dispensaries or buy cannabis online to help relieve them of their anxiety.
 You just don’t know if you don’t give it a go.
 As your child’s health should be your top priority, there’s no harm in at least doing some research into it.
 Some autistic people cannot tolerate even the smallest amounts of certain kinds of medications like painkillers, anti-depressants, or anti-anxiety medication.
 These medications themselves, even those specifically designed to treat panic can in fact bring on panic attacks in autistic individuals.
 Despite their sensitivities to medications, some people with autism can be and have been treated for anxiety effectively with medications.
 You could also use CBD oil to help them with anxiety, although it’s best you check with your doctor before you do, just in case it’s not suitable.
 There are lots of cbd oil reviews so it’s easy to find the best possible oil.

 Anxiety seems to be a part of life on the autism spectrum, but understanding the susceptibility and learning to recognize what “triggers” the anxiety can help begin to combat it.
 Eliminating some sensory stimuli, making the person more comfortable, or simply preparing them for the situation ahead of time can all help to alleviate some stress and anxiety.